cityofaustin/atd-data-lake/docs/datasrc_gs.md

 ## Layer 3 Ready Aggregation Data

-The aggregated data files contain aggregate counts to 15 minutes.
-The `aws_transport/gs_ready_agg.py` script reads in the Counts File from the `ready` bucket, performs the aggregation, and writes to a new file in the `ready` bucket named `street1_street2_agg15_YYYY-MM-DD.json`.
-In creating aggregations, the records within the Counts File that share the same approach, turning movement, and vehicle length classification are grouped in those 15-minute intervals.
-This is an excerpt from the Aggregation File; the "site" and "device" sections are the same as those in the Counts File:
+The aggregated data files contain aggregate counts to fifteen minutes.
+The `aws_transport/gs_ready_agg.py` script reads in the counts file from the `ready` bucket, performs the aggregation, and writes to a new file in the `ready` bucket named `street1_street2_agg15_YYYY-MM-DD.json`.
+In creating aggregations, the records within the counts file that share the same approach, turning movement, and vehicle length classification are grouped in those fifteen-minute intervals.
+This is an excerpt from the aggregation file; the `"site"` and `"device"` sections are the same as those in the counts file:

 ```json
 {